 The project is still developing, and is not without problems, but the idea is that this concept will someday help create roads that generate the same power that electric cars use to travel on them.

-Figure 1: Cruise boat on the left and
+Figure 1: Cruise boat on the left and local boaters on the right |

 to sunlight.”